wen0x0/wen0x0.github.io/content/notes/_index.md

 title = "(❁´◡`❁)"
 subtitle = "You don't have to be great to start, but you have to start to be great"

-date_format = "%b %d, %Y"
+date_format = "%b %d"

-categorized = true # posts can be categorized back_to_top = true # show back-to-top button
+categorized = false # posts can be categorized back_to_top = true # show back-to-top button
 toc = true # show table-of-contents
 comment = false # enable comment